vegantransistor/Rooting-the-Cradlepoint-IBR600/fw_upgrade/README.md

    encrypt(in_file, out_file)
 ```

-6. Upgrade the router via the webserver or using `scp` (put routers IP address):
+6. Upgrade the router via the webserver or using `scp` (put the correct router IP address):

 ```bash
 scp fw_encrypted.bin admin@10.10.15.15:/fw_upgrade